Last updated on September 27th, 2023

-Hb (Hemoglobin) is a protein found in RBC (red blood cells) whose role is to transport oxygen to cells.
+Hb (Hemoglobin) is a protein found in RBC (red blood cells), whose role is transporting oxygen to cells.
 HbA1C is the portion of hemoglobin that takes up sugar in the blood.
 The high level may be a sign of poorly controlled diabetes.

 The doctor relies on A1C tests to monitor diabetes treatment plans.
 If your aAc11C levels are too high, this means your blood sugar is too high.
 Lowering blood sugar levels lowers a person’s A1C.
 To understand how to lower HbA1c level, it’s important to understand what is glycated hemoglobin or A1C.

-Glycated hemoglobin is the part of hemoglobin that binds to glucose when the blood sugar level is high.
+Glycated hemoglobin or glycosylated hemoglobin is the part of hemoglobin that binds to glucose when the blood sugar level is high.
 Its level is a reflection of blood sugar levels throughout the lifespan of red blood cells.

 This test measures how well the body is holding blood sugar levels.
 It gives the average percentage of haemoglobin bound to sugar in a blood sample.
 When glucose gets into the blood, it binds to a protein in red blood cells called haemoglobin.
 Haemoglobin carries oxygen around the body:

 - The higher the blood sugar, the more it binds to haemoglobin

 - Red blood cells live for about four years.
 Months for the A1C results to reflect long-term blood sugar levels.